dreramirez91/Caffreedom/README.md

 # Caffreedom

-Caffreedom is a work in progress project designed to help users gain better awareness of their caffeine consumption and provide assistance with weaning off caffeine.
+Caffreedom is a project designed to help users gain better awareness of their caffeine consumption and provide assistance with weaning off caffeine.

 ## Getting Started